shailja-thakur/VGen/README.md

 ## Sampling using fauxpilot

 [Fauxpilot](https://github.com/moyix/fauxpilot) is an open-source tool for quering LLMs via [OpenAI API](https://beta.openai.com/docs/api-reference/).
-The method is preferred over the above model inferencing method for it allows memory and compute optimization resulting in low latency inferencing capability.
+The method is preferred over the above model inferencing method for it achieves memory and compute optimization resulting in low latency inferencing capability.
 A customised version of fauxpilot [here](https://github.com/shailja-thakur/fauxpilot_changes) allows to sample from the fine-tuned LLMs.

 ```sh
 git clone https://github.com/shailja-thakur/fauxpilot_changes.git